microsoft/dicom-server/docs/tutorials/use-the-medical-imaging-server-apis.md

 ## Prerequisites

-In order to use the DICOMWeb Standard APIs, you must have an instance of the Medical Imaging Server for DICOM deployed.
+In order to use the DICOMweb&trade; Standard APIs, you must have an instance of the Medical Imaging Server for DICOM deployed.
 If you have not already deployed the Medical Imaging Server, [Deploy the Medical Imaging Server to Azure](../quickstarts/deploy-via-azure.md).

 ## Overview of various methods to use with Medical Imaging Server for DICOM